icplayer/icplayer/addons/Zoom/documentation.md

             <td>zoomIn</td>
             <td>xPosition, yPosition</td>
             <td>
                 Zoom in at position relative to page.
-If page is already zoomed in, use the `zoomOut` commend first.<br>
+If page is already zoomed in, use the `zoomOut` command first.<br>
                 For more information about page, see <a href='//www.mauthor.com/doc/en/ic_page/page/Page' target='_blank'>documentation.
             </td>
         </tr>